This list was updated on 6/22/2020 at 10:32 PM

-Here’s a look at how courts across the state are grappling with all the changes and the threat of the novel coronavirus as of May 21,
+Here’s a look at how courts across the state are grappling with all the changes associated with the novel coronavirus as of june 22.

 Small claims trials and certain urgent matter hearings will be heard remotely.
 “Further, with the unanimous approval of its Judicial Executive Committee, the Court has adopted new emergency Local Rules 1.8b and 4.116, and has amended Local Rule 3.30 and emergency Local Rule 4.115, all effective Thursday, May 21, 2020.”
 The rules detail processes for appearing remotely and procedures for civil and criminal matters.